jesusrp98/big_tip/README.md

 ```
 BigTip(
   child: Icon(Icons.cake),
-  title: 'The cake is a lie',
+  title: Text('The cake is a lie'),
-  subtitle: 'Is this a Portal reference?',
+  subtitle: Text('Is this a Portal reference?'),
-  action: 'CALL GABEN',
+  action: Text('CALL GABEN'),
   actionCallback: () => print('Ding dong'),
 ),
 ```